UTILIZING "BIG HISTORY"

 Holding of an Event

-On Decmeber 7, 2016 (local time), OBHP and Japan Civil Network for the United Nations Decade on Biodiversity jointly held a side-event titled "Mainstreaming Biodiversity utilizing 'Big History'" at the Communication, Education and Public Awareness (CEPA) fair for the Thirteenth Conference of the Parties to the Convention on Biological Diversity (CBD COP13) in Cancun, Mexico.
+On Decmeber 7, 2016 (local time), OBHP (the present OBHM) and Japan Civil Network for the United Nations Decade on Biodiversity jointly held a side-event titled "Mainstreaming Biodiversity utilizing 'Big History'" at the Communication, Education and Public Awareness (CEPA) fair for the Thirteenth Conference of the Parties to the Convention on Biological Diversity (CBD COP13) in Cancun, Mexico.

 "Big History as an Environmental Education Program"

 "Biophilosophy and Big History: Zootopia and Kinji Imanishi"

 (You can read these in the position paper below.)